ranga4all1/geo-image-classification/README.md

 ### Pre-requisites

 1. A system with GPU is preferred for deep learning model training and experimentation
-2. Conda, Docker, kind, kubectl
+2. Conda, Docker, kind, kubectl, eksctl

 ### Development Environment Configuration